2024 Thai U23 League

-The 2024 Thai U23 League is the first season of the Thai U23 League, Thailand's premier football competition for players under the age of 23.
-Featuring eight teams, including youth squads from top Thai League 1 and Thai League 2 clubs, the league is focused on developing young Thai talent by providing a structured and competitive environment.
-Sponsored by the Provincial Electricity Authority (PEA), the season is officially titled the PEA U23 Youngster League.
-Running from 18 September 2024 to 24 December 2024, the league offers a prize of 500,000 THB to the champion, to nurture the future stars of Thai football.
+The 2024 Thai U23 League was the inaugural season of the Youngster League, officially known for sponsorship reasons as the PEA U23 Youngster League, named after the Provincial Electricity Authority (PEA).
+Organised by the Football Association of Thailand (FA Thailand) and Thai League Co., Ltd., the competition was for Thai players under the age of 23 and featured 8 clubs.
+Each team played every other team twice, once at home and once away, with the team finishing with the most points crowned champions.
+The season ran from 18 September to 24 December 2024.

 Teams

 The 2024 Thai U23 League features eight teams representing various provinces across Thailand.
 The majority of these teams are concentrated in the Central, Eastern, Western, and Northeastern regions, highlighting the strong football development in these areas.
 This regional distribution underscores the league's commitment to nurturing football talent nationwide.